How to visit San Gimignano with kids.

 You’ll find Argriturismi all over Tuscany, they’re basically farms which also offer places to stay.
 They range from very basic farm stays to opulent guest houses in acres of farm land.
 The beautiful countryside and often locally produced food make them a fantastic option when choosing where to stay in Tuscany.
-They great if you’re travelling with family as they all have plenty of outdoor space to run and play and some will even have farm animals to meet.
+They great if you’re travelling with family.
+They all have plenty of outdoor space to run and play.
+Some will even have farm animals to meet.

 Inside the walls